mfreed7/declarative-shadow-dom/README.md

 attachShadow({ mode = "open", delegatesFocus = true });
 ````

-Additional parameters added to attachShadow in the future could naturally be added as attributes to the declarative `<template shadowroot>` form.
+Additional parameters added to attachShadow in the future could naturally be added as attributes to the declarative `<template shadowrootmode>` form.

 # Other Considerations